Grow Your Own Food for Homecooked Meals

 The most common plants in a kitchen garden are those that produce fruits and vegetables.
 The climate of Southern Florida allows for large yields of both when cared for properly.
 We’ll recommend certain varieties based on your preferences, but some common choices include tomatoes, onions, peppers, spinach, carrots, strawberries, blueberries, avocados, pears, and, of course, oranges.

 When cooking a meal for the family, fresh herbs are the best way to add bursts of flavor.
-Fortunately, plenty of herbs grows really easily in Southern Florida and the Greater South Florida area.
+Fortunately, plenty of herbs grow really easily in Southern Florida and the Greater South Florida area.
 What’s great about herbs is they don’t take up a lot of space, so you can put them almost anywhere, even inside.
 We’ve helped plant various herbs for clients, such as rosemary, basil, thyme, mint, and oregano.

 Adding edible flowers to your kitchen garden is the best way to elevate the beauty of your backyard and your next gourmet dish.
 Edible flowers have long been used in dishes for texture, color, and, most importantly, taste.
 By themselves, flowers can be bitter, but when prepared properly, they have the opportunity to taste wonderful.
 Our team will help choose edible flowers that taste great and look beautiful.